mylenaoliveira/mylenaoliveira/README.md

 - 🌱 I’m currently learning **Frontend Development**

+- 💬 Ask me about **UX Design**

 - 👨‍💻 All of my projects are available at [bit.ly/mylena-oliveira-designer](bit.ly/mylena-oliveira-designer)

-- 💬 Ask me about **UX Design**

-- 📫 How to reach me **mylenamos@live.com**

 - 📄 Know about my experiences [linkedin.com/in/mylena-oliveira](linkedin.com/in/mylena-oliveira)

+- 📫 How to reach me **send a message to mylenamos@live.com**

 - ⚡ Fun fact **I was a scout**